Table of contents

 Deep brain stimulation is a surgical procedure that may help relieve some of the symptoms of Parkinson’s disease.
 Surgeons implant electrodes into a specific part of your brain.
 The electrodes are connected to a generator implanted in your chest.
 Electrical pulses sent to your brain are used to reduce disease symptoms.

-Like any surgery, deep brain stimulation involves risks, including infections, strokes or brain hemorrhage.
+Like any surgery, deep brain stimulation involves risks, including infections, strokes, or brain hemorrhage.
 And adjustments to the system may be necessary if a patient does not respond well to the stimulation.

 Deep brain stimulation is most often offered to people with advanced Parkinson’s disease who have unstable medication responses.
 It is most helpful for controlling the tremors.
-Deep brain stimulation can stabilize medication fluctuations, reduce or halt involuntary movements (dyskinesia), reduce tremor, reduce rigidity, and improve slowing of movement.
+Deep brain stimulation can stabilize medication fluctuations, reduce or halt involuntary movements (dyskinesia), reduce tremors, reduce rigidity, and improve slowing of movement.